YnotY2/securing_vps_basics_guide/global_tor_routing.md

 - **Allowed** under the `INPUT` and `OUTPUT` chains if it complies with the specified rules.

   **Rules:**
+  - **`INPUT` Chain:**
-  - **`INPUT` Chain:** Traffic is accepted if it is part of an established connection or if it originates from the `private` IP range, which includes `192.168.1.10`.
-This means traffic from `192.168.1.10` is permitted if it matches these criteria.
+    - Traffic from `192.168.1.10` is allowed if it is part of an established connection or if it originates from the `private` IP range. `192.168.1.10` falls within the `private` range (`192.168.0.0/16`), so it will be accepted if it meets these criteria.
+  - **`OUTPUT` Chain:**
-  - **`OUTPUT` Chain:** Traffic destined for `192.168.1.10` is allowed because it falls within the `private` IP range.
+    - Traffic destined for `192.168.1.10` is allowed because it is within the `private` IP range.
+This includes both established connections and new connections if they are not explicitly blocked.

   **Non-compliance:**
-  - Traffic not matching the established connection state or not from the `private` range will be dropped based on the default policy or other rules not shown.
+  - Traffic from `192.168.1.10` that does not match the established connection state or the `private` IP range rules may be dropped.

 ### NAT Rules
-- **Traffic from `192.168.1.10`** is not specifically modified or redirected by NAT rules.
-It follows the general acceptance or redirection rules defined.
+- **Traffic to/from `192.168.1.10`** is subject to NAT rules.

   **Rules:**
-  - **`OUTPUT` Chain (NAT Table):** Traffic to/from `192.168.1.10` does not trigger any specific NAT actions.
-The NAT rules are set to redirect certain traffic (e.g., TCP traffic to `10.192.0.0/10` to port `9040`) but do not target `192.168.1.10`.
+  - **`OUTPUT` Chain (NAT Table):**
+    - **TCP Traffic:** Traffic destined for IP ranges within `10.192.0.0/10` is redirected to port `9040`.
+While `192.168.1.10` is not within `10.192.0.0/10`, general TCP traffic from `192.168.1.10` will also be redirected to port `9040` by the default rule.
+    - **UDP Traffic:** Traffic destined for `127.0.0.1` on UDP port `53` is redirected to port `5353`.
+Since `192.168.1.10` does not match this rule directly, it is not affected by this specific redirection.

   **Non-compliance:**
-  - If `192.168.1.10` needed specific NAT handling, it would not be addressed by current rules, which means it may not be redirected or modified beyond default behaviors.
+  - Traffic that does not meet the specific NAT redirection rules will be handled by default acceptance or rejection policies.

 ### Summary
 - **Incoming and Outgoing Traffic:** Allowed if it matches the rules in the `INPUT` and `OUTPUT` chains.
-- **NAT:** No special handling for `192.168.1.10`; traffic adheres to broader rules.
+Specifically, traffic from and to `192.168.1.10` is permitted as it falls within the `private` IP range.
+- **NAT:** Traffic to/from `192.168.1.10` will follow the general NAT redirection rules, including the default TCP redirection to port `9040`.